NavdeepBrar03/LinuxAssignment3/Assignment3.md

-# Setting Up a User
+# Adding a user to the system

 `sudo`: Executes the command with superuser privileges